Nebahat Çehre: Relationship with Demir

 Around this time, Çehre met and began a relationship with a basketball player from the Turkish sports club Galatasaray, Yavuz Demir.
 Through her relationship with Demir, Çehre later explained that "he [Demir] helped me to win over my tendency to become easily startled and frightened which I had lived through at a young age.
 He caused me to win my self-confidence back." Çehre and Demir married in 1976, this having been the second marriage for Çehre, and the third for Demir, who would marry five times within his life. Çehre always noted how her previous husband Yılmaz Güney and her second husband Yavuz Demir were "the complete opposite to one another", Güney having had "a hot temper", and Demir having had a comfortable, softer, self-controlled and calm personality.
-At one stage during her marriage to Demir, Çehre fell pregnant, although, sensing that her relationship with Demir wasn't going to last, she had an abortion. Çehre would later explain that, "I had lost my own father at a very young age and grew up with a step-father.
+At one stage during her marriage to Demir, Çehre fell pregnant, although, sensing that her relationship with Demir was not going to last, she had an abortion. Çehre would later explain that, "I had lost my own father at a very young age and grew up with a step-father.
 As a small girl I had suffered greatly because of this in a serious form.
 Because I grew up without a father, I didn't want to raise a fatherless child.
 I made myself a promise: If I have a marriage that I can carry on with and if it's a happy marriage, I will have my own child." Çehre divorced Demir in 1979, their relationship having had lasted for eight years. Çehre explained in later interviews that, "Our relationship would have continued.
 I just couldn't become adapted to his [Demir's] life.
 I'm conservative and confined to my own space.
 The life that I was living then [with Demir] was extremely active.
 All those trips, visitors and crowds were drowning me...
 I understood that I wasn't going to be able to carry on and keep in step with his fast lifestyle..."
 Demir died in 2006 and Çehre had attended his funeral.